curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 ---

 The presentations came and went, then all the new joiners dissipated too.
 Dan didn't stick around.
-He looked at his first-day instructions. "µ+2σ SSW".
+He looked at his first-day instructions.
+"Your office is room µ+2σ SSW".
 He left the lecture hall, walked back through layers three and two of wallskin, up a few flights of spinal-column stairs, and found his way to his new office.
 He walked in through the doorvalve and his new office room felt comfortable.
 It felt sleek.
 This was a suitable room to wear.
 He looked around the mostly open office and saw his new boss, Kat, across the room chatting with colleagues.

 Kat was a middle-aged woman, neither maternal nor intimidating.
 Just chill-friendly, the kind of person you could hang out with, whatever your age or culture.
 Six feet tall, with intra-dimensional hair that painted trails of forests.
 She had a couple tasteful handpoke nanobot tattoos that oscillated when caught in the corner of your eye, winking at you to lightly question reality.
 And a nose stud.
+She was confident enough to take risks, but felt just awkward enough that she never thought she had it all figured out.
 She was someone who understood social norms well enough to build a personality with harmonious complexity on top and beyond.
 She was the "evernew normal".

 Kat ran the teams focused on simulating life forms in universes with weak inter-universe interactions.
 She had background as an ecologist and data scientist, specializing in ecologies made of both artificial and organic life.
 She had spent her late twenties and early thirties studying the enlightened artificial intelligence (EAI) that lives exclusively in the remote corners of the planet.
 She had brought that expertise to the DoL to simulate life for the past decade.